leomuckley/Multi-Input-ConvLSTM/README.md

-# Implementation of a Multi-Input ConvLSTM for the predicting flood extent.
+# Implementation of a Multi-Input ConvLSTM for the predicting flood extent

 ### Abstract: